Kentucky WWII soldier who died at Pearl Harbor identified

 Ashby’s name is recorded on the Walls of the Missing at the Punchbowl, along with the others who are missing from WWII.
 A rosette will be placed next to his name to indicate he has been accounted for.

-For more information on the Defense Department's mission to account for mission to account for Americans who went missing while serving our country, click here.
+For more information on the Defense Department's mission to account for Americans who went missing while serving our country, click here.

 ►Make it easy to keep up-to-date with more stories like this.
 Download the WHAS11 News app now.
 For Apple or Android users.